mirzafahad/embedded_c_style_guide/style_guide.md

 - If it is a global variable prepend with '__g__'.
 - Function's arguments are local variables.
 - A macro name should not contain any lowercase letters (only if a `const` cannot be used).
-- No variable shall have a name that begins with an underscore.
+- No variable should have a name that begins with an underscore.
-- Each variable’s name shall be descriptive of its purpose.
+- Each variable’s name should be descriptive of its purpose.

 ```C
 // Macro